fluteds/qol/readme.md

 - Stairs to Blocks
 - Glass Panes to Glass Blocks
 - Shulkers always drop two shells
+- Use a Stonecutter to convert Crying Obsidian to Obsidian

 ## How to Install